bhimanbaghel/llama-streamlit-app/README.md

    - Open your web browser
    - Navigate to `http://localhost:8501`
    - The app will automatically download the model on first run (this may take a few minutes)
+   - GPU will be used automatically if available, otherwise falls back to CPU

 ## 🎯 How to Use